-Here are some of the green building exhibits that will be featured at Greenspark:
+Here are some of the green building exhibits featured at Greenspark:

 - Earthship: This construction type allows for the creative reuse of used tires: they are filled with dirt and are used as bricks.
 The house is designed to capture all the water and to grow a bulk of the food for its residents.

 - Papercrete: Paper pulp, which is created by soaking old newspapers, is mixed with cement, to pour light-weight yet durable forms.

 - Structural Insulated Panels (SIP): This is a modern invention, where plywood, foam boards and sheetrock are sandwiched together.
 All you need to build a house is to connect four panels, and cut out doors and windows.